The Prominence Effect

-This idea also operates on the level of individuals making decisions based on needs that seem more important in the moment than our intrinsic values.
-For example: someone who believes environmental protection is important and burning fossil fuels is quite bad for the environment may choose to fly cross country to attend a meeting in person rather than to attend virtually.
+The prominence effect also causes us to make decisions based on needs that seem more important in the moment rather than our intrinsic values.
+For example: someone who believes environmental protection is important and burning fossil fuels is bad for the environment may choose to fly cross country to attend a meeting in person rather than to attend virtually.

 “When (In)Action Speaks Louder Than Words: Confronting the Collapse of Humanitarian Values in Foreign Policy Decisions” by Paul Slovic.
 University of Illinois Law Review, 2015.